zephyrproject-rtos/zephyr/boards/ezurio/mg100/doc/index.rst

 Software
 ********

-MG100 Out-of-Box Demo Software
+Canvas Software Suite
 ==============================
-The MG100 ships with an out of the box software demo.
-Check out the `BLE Gateway OOB Demo`_ source code and documentation.
+The MG100 is a supported hardware platform for `Canvas Software Suite`_.

 Testing Bluetooth on the MG100
 ==============================